Adrian925492/RPi4/configuration/info.md

 /boot (/sdb1) - That partition contains all about boot process (fat filesystem) /root (/sdb2) - That partition contains all abut filesystem (ext4 filesystem)

+In boot partition we have:
+-> kernel image for specified architectures (for pure bare metal only suitable for the platfor image can be left) -> boot binary
+-> config.txt file - with basic boot configuration
+-> cmdline.txt - which sets serial console output of the boot process -> device tree blobs

+In root partition we have
+-> kenrel modules (/root/lib/modules)
+-> root filesystem
+-> initial process (started after boot) - named /bin/init

 Install instruction for Linux:

 1. Put your sd card to computer, mount it